cicada-lang/xvm/docs/diary/2023-10-20-initial-plan.md

 ---

 Instead of a VM for byte code,
-I want a VM for forth-like string code.
+I want a VM for forth-like word code.
 Because people use byte code for fast load time, but forth-like system is trivial to parse, thus already have first load time.